Improved sensitivities of ESS$\nu$SB from a two-detector fit: Nonunitary neutrino mixing

 The contours of Fig.~\ref{fig:sens_NU} have been obtained keeping $\alpha_{3j}$ fixed at their unitary values ($\alpha_{31}=\alpha_{32}=0$ and $\alpha_{33}=1$).
 However, they can affect the ESS$\nu$SB sensitivity since they change the oscillation probability through matter effects.
 On the other hand, we can also bound these parameters directly by observation of the NC channels\footnote{Since the ESS$\nu$SB sensitivity to the $\alpha_{3j}$ parameters without NC channels is very weak, we do not discuss it here.}.
+This is possible because the NC sample can be used to measure

+where $\alpha=e,\mu$ and $P_{\alpha s}$ means the oscillation of an initial flavor $\alpha$ into a sterile state $s$.
+This quantity depends on all parameters and therefore allows us to bound $\alpha_{3j}$.
 From here, we focus the discussion on the analysis using both detectors and including the NC channels.
 In the left panel of Fig.~\ref{fig:sens_NU_marg3} we show how the marginalization of $\alpha_{33}$ (the effects of $|\alpha_{31}|$ and $|\alpha_{32}|$ are negligible in comparison with $\alpha_{33}$) affects the sensitivity.
 The solid lines have been obtained by marginalizing over $\alpha_{33}$, while the dashed lines correspond to the previous analysis where $\alpha_{33}$ was kept fixed at the unitary value.
 As one can see, the sensitivity to $\alpha_{11}$ is practically unaffected by the different assumptions on the values of $\alpha_{33}$.
 On the other hand, the sensitivity to $\alpha_{22}$ is weakened by the marginalization over $\alpha_{33}$.
 We have also found that the marginalization over the $\alpha_{3j}$ parameters does not affect the sensitivity to $|\alpha_{21}|$.
 When bounding the non-diagonal parameters, two effects must be considered.
 First, the parameters can enter directly the oscillation probabilities.
 Second, if we obtain strong bounds on two diagonal parameters, we can place a strong bound on the corresponding non-diagonal parameter through Eq.~\eqref{eq:alphabound}.
 In our analysis the contribution of Eq.~\eqref{eq:alphabound} to the bound on $|\alpha_{21}|$ is weak.
 Therefore, the weaker bound on $\alpha_{22}$ that is obtained after marginalization over $\alpha_{33}$ does not affect the bound on $|\alpha_{21}|$.

 In the right panel of Fig.~\ref{fig:sens_NU_marg3} we show the sensitivity in the $(1-\alpha_{33})-(1-\alpha_{22})$ plane.
 The solid lines represent the sensitivity of ESS$\nu$SB alone.
 As can be seen, a correlation between the parameters reduces the sensitivity to $\alpha_{22}$ when $1-\alpha_{33}$ is relatively large.
 Note, that ESS$\nu$SB can improve the current bound (magenta lines) on $\alpha_{33}$.
 In Fig.~\ref{fig:sens_NU_marg3}, we also show the sensitivity that can be obtained by combining the ESS$\nu$SB sensitivity with the current bounds.
 Since the current bound on $\alpha_{22}$ is better than the ESS$\nu$SB sensitivity, the inclusion of the current bound breaks the degeneracy between the parameters, leading to a great improvement of the combined sensitivity to $\alpha_{33}$.
 As can be seen from the figure, the combined sensitivity to $\alpha_{33}$ marginalized over $\alpha_{22}$ is about one order of magnitude better than that of ESS$\nu$SB alone for any choice of systematic uncertainties.